fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> What do you think about the increasing demand that software should be free ?
+It seems like the average person doesn’t realize that only big companies like google can release their products for free.
+They don’t realize that good software is expensive and it takes entire teams to build something.

 > Will web developers benefit from learning rust?

 > @Fredrik, what do you see as best language of choice for backend in the future?
 Go?
 Node?
 Java or something else?